turingschool/front-end-curriculum/projects/module-1/which-beyonce-solo.md

 * Solidify and demonstrate your understanding of:
   * semantic HTML
-  * clean & organized CSS styles
   * DRY JavaScript
   * localStorage to persist data
-* Iterate through/filter DOM elements using for loops/array prototype methods
+* Iterate through/filter DOM elements using `for` loops
 * Understand the difference between the data model and how the data is displayed on the DOM
 * Match/recreate a UI and create a great UX